ansys/scade-ps/doc/source/user-guide/obfuscator.rst

 The model being shared may sometimes contain sensitive intellectual property.
 Obfuscation is often seen as an acceptable compromise to protect this IP while still sharing the model.

-This tool fills this need, preserving model functionality but making its insides hard to read by a human.

 Description
 ===========